canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 Eva Beatrice immediately starts ramping the magic up some more, creating a full-on candy apocalypse: ocean of jelly and a rain of orange juice.
 This is conveyed by a series of hue filters over the ocean BG.
 Eva Beatrice dunks her in the jelly to a depth where she is crushed into a 'meatball' by the pressure, comprable to the Marianas Trench.
 Another resurrection, and Rosa gets crushed under a mountain of cake.
 The next death sees her transformed into a butterfly and killed in a spiderweb.
 But none of this wipes her memories, and Rosa is on her way to getting fully mindbroken.

-The use of the spider's web here is interesting, since previously a spider web was shown to be the 'natural enemy' of witches.
+Like the earlier magic battle, most of these showy effects seem to be taking place in some sort of pocket dimension---none of the orange juice rain or mountains of cake seem to be catching the attention of the other charactes indoors.
+The use of the spider's web here is actually a little interesting, since previously a spider web was shown to be the 'natural enemy' of Beatrice.
 Eva Beatrice seems to have no such fear.

 {% include figure.html src="embed/umineko/ep3/225-onomatopoeia-maxxing.png" alt="Rosa, over an inverted blood splatter: Hiiiiiiiiiiiigaaaaaaaaaaaaaaahhhgigyeeehhhgpgyaaghwagaghhgggggergorblahgehmolgeeaarggaagagaga-ga-...ga-......gyuboh!" %}